 The European eel (Anguilla anguilla; Table 1) has been recorded spawning in the Sargasso Sea, which is likely their primary spawning ground (Aarestrup et al. 2009).
-Newly hatched leptocephali (eel larvae), led by magnetic fields (Nasibett-Jones et al. 2017), move to and drift with the Gulf Stream and the North Atlantic

-18 https://exhibit.ocearch.org/tracker/detail/george; last accessed 24 July 2022

-Current to European coasts, where they transform into glass eels (Aarestrup et al. 2009; Bonhommeau et al. 2009).
-As much as between 80 and 100% of eel larvae pass through the OSPAR Maritime Area (OSPAR 2010h) to coastal areas and continental waters.
+Newly hatched leptocephali (eel larvae), led by magnetic fields (Nasibett-Jones et al. 2017), move to and drift with the Gulf Stream and the North Atlantic Current to European coasts, where they transform into glass eels (Aarestrup et al. 2009; Bonhommeau et al. 2009).
+As much as between 80 and 100% of eel larvae pass through the OSPAR Maritime Area (OSPAR 2010h)

+9 https://exhibit.ocearch.org/tracker/detail/george; last accessed 24 July 2022 to coastal areas and continental waters.
 Here, they account for a significant proportion of faunal biomass, are a key component of fish communities, and play an important role in transporting organic matter from marine to continental freshwater environments (Moriarty and Dekker 1997; Solomon and Ahmed 2017).

 There has been a large-scale collapse of European eel populations since the 1980s, likely due to a range of factors such as parasitism, inaccessible freshwater habitats, a lack of spawners, pollution from dioxin-like contaminants and overfishing (Dekker 2003; Laffaille et al. 2005; Palstra et al. 2006).
-European fisheries and anglers were at one stage estimated to take an annual catch of as much as 30 000 tons of eels across all life stages (Moriarty and Dekker 1997).
+European fisheries and anglers were at one stage estimated to take an annual catch of as much as 30,000 tons of eels across all life stages (Moriarty and Dekker 1997).
 The species showed a negative correlation between high North Atlantic Oscillation (NAO) and recruitment (Durif et al 2011); and climate change has also caused fluctuations in food availability that threaten larvae stocks (Miller et al 2009).

 The recruitment level is at ca. 1% of the 1960 level, and so the species has been classified as Critically Endangered (CR) on the IUCN Red List.
-The species had been Listed by OSPAR as threatened and/or declining in all OSPAR Regions where it occurs (OSPAR 2010h); though Region V has subsequently not been included as a Regions where it occurs and therefore not included in the OSPAR Recommendation 2014/15 (OSPAR 2014b).
+The species had been listed as OSPAR Threatened and/or Declining in all OSPAR Regions where it occurs (OSPAR 2010h); though Region V has subsequently not been included as a regions where it occurs and therefore not included in the OSPAR Recommendation 2014/15 (OSPAR 2014b).

-OBIS records confirm occurrence of the species within the Site (Annex 8).
+OBIS records confirm occurrence of the species within the NACES Site (Annex 8).
 Further to this, Baltazar-Soares et al. (2014) used a high-resolution ocean model to study the effect of mesoscale currents on the dispersal of European eel leptocephali from 1960 to 2005, estimated yearly.
 They correlated predicted recruitment from ocean dispersal models with observed recruitment.
 The model displayed a realistic simulation with strong predictive power on the annual fluctuations of observed eel recruitment.
-The Site was found to be an important part of the trajectory of eel larvae from the Sargasso Sea spawning grounds, through the OSPAR Maritime Area, to the European continental waters.
-A model by Chang et al. (2020) located a potential spawning area above the MAR, resulting in the distribution of eel larvae in the Site, particularly for North-Westward swimming larvae.
-Though there is much to learn about the specifics of the European eel's life cycle, both larvae and adults potentially occupy mid-water habitats during their oceanic phase (Cresci 2020), with evidence that eel larvae feed on marine snow (Tsukamoto and Miller 2020), linking the health of this species to the deep sea as individuals pass through the NACES MPA.
+The NACES Site was found to be an important part of the trajectory of eel larvae from the Sargasso Sea spawning grounds, through the OSPAR Maritime Area, to the European continental waters.
+A model by Chang et al. (2020) located a potential spawning area above the MAR, resulting in the distribution of eel larvae in the NACES Site, particularly for northwestward swimming larvae.